Help your dog to succeed by managing their environment.

 An adult dog shares the intelligence of a human toddler.
 So why do we assume that a different species should have more understanding and comprehension than our own?
-Did you know there are things you can do to make life a little easier?
+There are many things we can do to make life a little easier.

 Instead of feeling frustrated at your dog for ripping apart your shoes, keep your shoes out of reach at all times.

 You can even install baby gates to restrict access to different parts of the house.
 If you're cooking and you know your dog is going to be fussing at your feet, put them in a different room with a tasty bone and close the gate.